- Where Learning is Fun!

 Grease is the Word

-Highsted’s school production this year was the musical Grease.
+Highsted’s school production in 2018 was the musical Grease.
 It was incredible how more than a quarter of the school turned up for the audition process.
 Therefore, to meet demands, the directors decided to involve three casts, making it highly inclusive and an opportunity for everyone to get involved.
 Whether it was backstage, acting, dancing or in the orchestra, there was a role for everyone!

 Many hours of hard work (including weekends) were put in, involving the full cast, the orchestra and the backstage crew.
 The experience was very rewarding for all involved, as students were able to collaborate with actors and musicians across the different year groups and had a real sense of community.